 still take nearly 250,000,000 seconds (over 2,500 days)!

-Also note that it is doubly unlikely to be a problem because it wouldn’t matter until the refcount got back to 0 and the object was cleaned up.
+Also note that it is doubly unlikely to be a problem because it wouldn’t matter until the refcount would have gotten back to 0 and the object cleaned up.
 So any object that hit that magic “immortal” refcount value would have to be decref’ed that many times again before the change in behavior would be noticed.

 Again, the only realistic way that the magic refcount would be reached